Bill Browder: Vladimir Putin statement in Helsinki

-On July 16, 2018, during a joint press conference with President Donald Trump in Helsinki, Finland, Russian president Vladimir Putin stated that Browder had funneled $400 million to Hillary Clinton's 2016 presidential campaign, an effort that he claimed involved members of the U.S. intelligence community who, Putin said, "accompanied and guided these transactions."
+On 16 July 2018, during a joint press conference with President Donald Trump in Helsinki, Finland, Russian president Vladimir Putin stated that Browder had funnelled $400 million to Hillary Clinton's 2016 presidential campaign, an effort that he claimed involved members of the U.S. intelligence community who, Putin said, "accompanied and guided these transactions."
 The statement was made after Putin said he would allow special counsel Robert Mueller's team to come to Russia for their investigation—as long as there was a reciprocal arrangement for Russian intelligence to investigate in the U.S.

 Putin said:For instance, we can bring up Mr. Browder, in this particular case.
-Business associates of Mr. Browder have earned over $1.5 billion in Russia and never paid any taxes neither in Russia or the United States and yet the money escaped the country.
+Business associates of Mr. Browder have earned over $1.5 billion in Russia and never paid any taxes neither in Russia nor the United States and yet the money escaped the country.
 They were transferred to the United States.
 They sent [a] huge amount of money, $400,000,000, as a contribution to the campaign of Hillary Clinton.
-(Later, the Russian Prosecutor General’s Office spokesman Alexander Kurennoy clarified that it was not $400 million, but rather $400,000.)
-Well that’s their personal case.
+(Later, the Russian Prosecutor General's Office spokesman Alexander Kurennoy clarified that it was not $400 million, but rather $400,000.)
+Well that's their personal case.
 It might have been legal, the contribution itself but the way the money was earned was illegal.
 So we have solid reason to believe that some [US] intelligence officers accompanied and guided these transactions.
 So we have an interest in questioning them.
 The Washington Post and The New York Times rated Putin's claim about the funding "false," noting that there is no evidence to substantiate it.
 Politifact gave it a "pants on fire" rating.
 Bill Browder, in his own article for Time, called the accusation "so ludicrous and untrue that it falls into delusion."
 He maintains that Putin continues to make false allegations against him in response to Browder's involvement with the Magnitsky Act.
 Browder also says that he is a British citizen and no longer American, therefore Trump would be unable to respond to Putin's request.

 Der Spiegel articles

-On November 22, 2019, German news magazine Der Spiegel published an article in which it claimed Browder accusations concerning the "Magnitsky Case", do not withstand thorough examination.
-The English version appeared on November 26, 2019.
+On 22 November 2019, German news magazine Der Spiegel published an article in which it claimed Browder accusations concerning the "Magnitsky Case", do not withstand thorough examination.
+The English version appeared on 26 November 2019.
 After Browder filed a complaint against this article with chief editorship of Der Spiegel and the German Press Council, Der Spiegel published a further article, releasing its evidence and emphasising its stance on the matter.